KiCad/kicad-library-utils/README.md

 **checklib.py**: Script for checking [KLC][] compliance of schematic symbol libraries.

-**schlib.py**: A Python module for parsing KiCad's Schematic Libraries Files Format.
+**schlib.py**: A Python module for parsing KiCad's schematic library file format.

 **test_schlib.sh**: A shell script used to validate the generation of files of the schlib module.

 **fix-pins.py**: A script created to help adapt existing library files to the [KiCad Library Convention][KLC] by testing some cases of x/y "wrong" pin positions and trying to fix them.
-The description of the cases are explained in the head of the script file.
+The description of the cases are explained in the header of the script file.

 **move_part.py**: Script to move components between libraries.